kikoseijo/laravel-chartjs/README.md

 # laravel-chartjs - Chart.js charts to Laravel 5.x
 #(Do not use this package in production.
 A new updated release is in development for production)

-This is a simple package that enables to use simple and quick reports and charts using the [Chart.js](http://www.chartjs.org/) Javascript library.
+[Chart.js](http://www.chartjs.org/) Javascript library to Laravel 5.X.

 # Setup: